conmaol/maglocunus/AI/LLMs/ngrams.md

 §2.11.
 For example:
 - $P(rabbit|a\ white) = \frac{|a\ white\ rabbit|}{|a\ white|}$

+§2.12.
 Trigram language models are <mark>second-order Markov models</mark>.

 ### Predictive n-gram language models

-§2.12.
-A <mark>predictive language model</mark> is a computer (program) which accepts two inputs – a sequence of words and another word – and assigns a probability as output.
+§2.13.
+A <mark>predictive language model</mark> is a computer (program) which accepts two inputs – a sequence of words and another (potentially next) word – and assigns a probability as output.

 ```mermaid
 graph LR;